freddolino-lab/ipod/README.md

         Values arrived at by convolving a 512-bp-wide rolling median over the signal of interest.
     * `OUTPREFIX_IPOD_rzchipsub_loose_merged_epods.narrowpeak` --
-        **This will often be a major file of interest in EPOD calling.**
+        **This will often be a major file of interest in EPOD calling, as its contents will be used to filter EPODs based on how well-reproduced they are across replicates.**
         This file contains the results of merging EPODS from all replicates.
         **Column 7** is a measure of how well-represented this EPOD was across all replicates.
 It is essentially the mean representation, i.e., in the case of having two replicates, if an EPOD was called in only a single replicate, column 7 would be 0.5.
-In other words, half of the genome positions contained in this EPOD were called as an EPOD in all replicates.
+In other words, for all the genome positions covered by this EPOD, half of the replicates' supported the EPODs existence.
         Now consider an EPOD called in replicate 1 AND 2, but for replicate 2, the EPOD was contained enirely within that called in replicate 1, and the EPOD in replicate 2 was exactly half the the length of the EPOD from replicate 1.
 In this case, column 7 would be 0.75, because on average across replicates, 75% of the positiong in this merged EPOD were called an epod in all replicates.
     * `OUTPREFIX_IPOD_rzchipsub_strict_merged_epods.narrowpeak` --
-        **This will often be a major file of interest in EPOD calling.**
+        **This will often be a major file of interest in EPOD calling, as its contents will be used to filter EPODs based on how well-reproduced they are across replicates.**
         See the description for the file above.
 * Both paired and unpaired data
     * `OUTPREFIX_IPOD_rzchipsub_mean_epods_loose.narrowpeak` --